*AVAILABLE FOR BABYSITTING ON NEW YEAR*

 I have recently moved to back to my home in York!

 I would consider myself enthusiastic, energetic and bubbly.
 I adore children and enjoy their company immensely and find nothing more rewarding than taking care of them.
 I believe in creating a safe, positive, happy environment for children, one in which they feel protected and can thrive.
 I have good organizational and communication skills, which I believe are among the most important skills for a carer.
-I am a native English speaker but do speak basic French and Spanish and have previously used key words to widen children bilingual vocab.
+I am a native English speaker but do speak basic French and have previously used key words to widen children bilingual vocab.
 As well as this I have a excellent knowledge of the EYFS milestones and learning guide which allows me to aid development of young children through fun play activities.
 When caring for children I like to allow their imaginations to flourish whilst also providing them with the key building blocks and tools to stimulate them in a safe and nurturing environment.
 I myself am well travelled and highly educated with a polite and ‘muck-in’ attitude to life and work.
 I also choose to live a healthy and active lifestyle which reflects in my work.

 Can send my full CV and references- feel free to message me for these!